 Hissing and spitting

-Two particular noises my Maine Coon cats make
+Two particular noises my Maine Coons make

 Our white Maine Coon, Charlie, makes a very distinct, deep ‘mow-wow’ sound.
 He usually does this at night when he enters a room and finds it is empty.
 We feel like he is calling to find out where we are.

 He does this in a conversational way and if we speak back to him he does it all the more.
 The ‘mow’ is my favorite because it sounds like he’s being lazy and can be bothered to add the ‘ee’ sound to ‘meow’.

-Changes to Your Maine Coons Usual Voice
+Changes to Your Cats Usual Voice

 If you notice your cat isn’t its usual chatty self, sounds hoarse and is much quieter than usual this could be a sign that something’s not quite right.
 There can be several reasons for a Maine Coons voice to change:

 If laryngitis develops the associated sore throat can make a cat sound hoarse.
 So if your cat sounds like it’s losing its voice and has the symptoms of a URI, it’s time to visit your vet.

 Maine Coons can develop growths on their vocal cords or in other areas of their throat.
 Often these growths are benign

 it’s not common, but Maine coons can develop a condition known as laryngeal paralysis where nerve damage causes the larynx – or voice box – to stop working properly during breathing or meowing.

-Hyperthyroidism can often make a cat’s voice sound hoarse.
+Hyperthyroidism can often make a cats voice sound hoarse.
 It will also begin to lose weight.
 This often affects older cats but is not limited to them.
 A blood test by your vet will be able to diagnose this condition.

 Rabies can also cause hoarseness, so if you think there’s any chance your cat has come into contact with a rabid animal take it to the vets.

-Meowing to much
+Meowing too much